 /Tc, /Tp, /TC, /TP (Specify Source File Type)

-/TC and /TP are global variants of /Tc and /Tp.
+/TC and /TP are "global" variants of /Tc and /Tp.
 They specify to the compiler to treat all files named on the command line as C source files (/TC) or C++ source files (/TP), without regard to location on the command line in relation to the option.
-These global options can be overridden on a single file by means of /Tc or /Tp.
+These global options can be overridden on a single file via /Tc or /Tp.

 By default, CL assumes that files with the .c extension are C source files and files with the .cpp or the .cxx extension are C++ source files.

 To set this compiler option in the Visual Studio development environment